 Also, be sure that your mentor sees and agrees to the conditions of a Shadowing Capstone project as outlined in the Mentor’s Agreement Form.
-The mentor will be required to sign this form before the project begins, but it is advisable to make them aware of the form and requirements early in the process.
+The mentor will be required to sign this form before the project begins, but it is advisable to make them aware of the form and requirements earlier in the process.
 The agreement form can be found by clicking here, or on the “Forms” page.

 Once you have identified a mentor, it is critical that both you and your mentor fully understand the guidelines and due dates of any project you wish to perform.
 When developing a proposal, ensure that clear expectations are set down between you, and written on the proposal form.
-This description should make it clear to the Capstone Administrator exactly what activities you will be involved in.
+This description should make it clear to the capstone administrator exactly what activities you will be involved in.
 Fine details of the activities themselves are not necessary at this time.

-Be sure to get your mentor’s mailing address and phone number to include on the proposal form.
+Be sure to get your mentor’s address and phone number to include on the proposal form.
 Start early enough to leave sufficient time to complete required paperwork before the due date for that paperwork.

 The process of project approval works as follows:

 1. After working out the details of your project with your mentor, you fill in the Online Project Proposal form and submit it to the Department of Biological Sciences for approval.

 2. After review, you will either receive a notice that your proposal needs changes before it can be approved, in which case you will have to follow the instructions you receive to address the deficiencies, or you will receive a notice of preliminary approval.
 You then take your notice, along with the Shadowing Mentor’s Agreement Form (and the attached Mentor’s Evaluation Form), to your shadowing mentor for signatures.